Home

 • walking as the natural choice for everyday local journeys

-• Canberra as an inviting, safe and comfortable place for people to be out and about, walking* and being in public spaces – full of walking-friendly communities
+• Australia, and Canberra in particular, as an inviting, safe and comfortable place for people to be out and about, walking* and being in public spaces – full of walking-friendly communities

 • people being supported and encouraged to choose to walk*